fish-shell/fish-shell/doc_src/cmds/fish_add_path.rst

 Components are added in the order they are given, and they are prepended to the path unless ``--append`` is given (if $fish_user_paths is used, that means they are last in $fish_user_paths, which is itself prepended to $PATH, so they still stay ahead of the system paths).

-If no component is new, the variable ($fish_user_paths or $PATH) is not set again or otherwise modified, so variable handlers are not triggered.
+If no component is new, the variable (:envvar:`fish_user_paths` or :envvar:`$PATH`) is not set again or otherwise modified, so variable handlers are not triggered.

 If a component is not an existing directory, ``fish_add_path`` ignores it.